"Outgoing Integration" node

 1. Click Select connection.

-2. If the connection you want to use is in the list, select it and proceed to Filling out the configuration form.
+• If the connection you want to use is in the list, select it and proceed to Defining the request section in this article.

 • If the connection list is empty or you don’t see a connection, you must: